Stropping (syntax): Modern use

+To indicate identifiers

-Most modern computer languages do not use stropping, with two notable exceptions:
+Most modern computer languages do not use stropping.
+However, some languages support optional stropping to specify identifiers that would otherwise collide with reserved words or which contain non-alphanumeric characters.

-The use of many languages in Microsoft's .NET Common Language Infrastructure (CLI) requires a way to use variables in a different language that may be keywords in a calling language.
+For example, the use of many languages in Microsoft's .NET Common Language Infrastructure (CLI) requires a way to use variables in a different language that may be keywords in a calling language.
 This is sometimes done by prefixes, such as @ in C#, or enclosing the identifier in brackets, in Visual Basic.NET.

 A second major example is in many implementations of Structured Query Language.
 In those languages reserved words can be used as column, table, or variable names by lexically delimiting them.
 The standard specifies enclosing reserved words in double quotes, but in practice the exact mechanism varies by implementation; MySQL, for example, allows reserved words to be used in other contexts by enclosing them in backticks, and Microsoft SQL Server uses square brackets.

-Stropping can also be used in the Nim programming language.
-In Nim, a reserved word can be used as an identifier by enclosing it in backticks.
+In several languages, including Nim, R, and Scala, a reserved word or non-alphanumeric name can be used as an identifier by enclosing it in backticks.

 There are other, more minor examples.
 For example, Web IDL uses a leading underscore _ to strop identifiers that otherwise collide with reserved words: the value of the identifier strips this leading underscore, making this stropping, rather than a naming convention.

+Other purposes

+In Haskell, surrounding a function name by backticks causes it to be parsed as an infix operator.